 Watch the Battlefield V RTX Real-Time Ray Tracing demo below:

-Still, please be aware that this is a budding technology in the home gaming market.
-In order to assemble a PC that can fully utilise the beauty of ray tracing, you are looking at spending a few thousand on components.
-But this doesn’t mean that you shouldn’t get excited about it.
+However, in order to assemble a PC that can fully utilise the beauty of ray tracing, you are looking at spending a few thousand pounds on components.
+But this doesn’t mean that you shouldn’t get excited about the prospect of ray tracing.

 Nvidia’s innovations in their latest GPU’s with the technology means that we are one step closer to deeply immersive, yet comparative gaming experiences.
 Nvidia’s RTX 20 series graphics cards can be found on our website, check them out and see if they are the graphics card to make your gaming rig a gaming PC of the future!

-Get ready to go to the next level in gaming.
+So, watch this space and get ready for the next level in gaming.